digitaltrails/vdu_controls/README.md

 ---------------

 * 2.3.1
+  * New option, semi-automatic light-level estimation based on geolocated solar-lux.
   * Fix size of Lux Dialog scale, adjust for display DPI.
   * Fix size of Solar Elevation chart, adjust for display DPI.
   * Fix Lux brightness adjustment, allow protect-nvam to be disabled.